tylernolan/Coursebuilder-Analytics/readme.md

 This functionality is currently broken, and I'm not sure why.
 Remind me to fix this before I graduate if this is something we actually want going forward.
 > "(6) Build big spreadsheet"

-"big spreadsheet" is currently the same as survey_data.csv but with a additional columns for the last page the user visited in the course, and the time between their first and last pageview.
+"big spreadsheet" is currently the same as survey_data.csv but with a additional columns for the last page the user visited in the course, the time between their first and last pageview, and whether they've viewed any pages for a given week.